JagGlo/playOmics/README.md

 #> [1] "lobular"
 ```

-### Train/test data split

-**split_data_into_train_test()** function splits the given data into
-training and testing sets.
-By passing a `target` argument to this
+### Dividing the Data: Train/Test Split

+The **split_data_into_train_test()** function comes in handy when you
+need to divide your dataset into training and test subsets.
+By using the
-function, we will obtain stratified split based on a target column.
+`target` argument, you can achieve a stratified split based on a
-Stratification is performed on a phenotype dataframe, and based on this
+specific column.
+This stratification occurs on a phenotype dataframe,
-split, IDs are propagated to other datasets.
-Therefore the split might
+and the IDs are accordingly assigned to other datasets.
+However, due to
-not always respect the proportion due to data missings.
+potential missing data, the split might not always respect the
+predefined proportion.

-We will use this function to split the data randomly with proportion
+To illustrate, you can use this function to split the data randomly with
-90%/10%, so we can use the remaining 10% as a simulation of real data at
+a proportion of 90%/10%, so we can use the remaining 10% as a simulation
-the end of this experiment for demonstration purpose:
+of real data at the end of this experiment for demonstration purposes:

 ``` r
 splitted_data <- split_data_into_train_test(BRCA_data, prop = 9 / 10, target = my_target)
 ```

-Let’s call the mentioned 10% data as “validation set” and leave it for
+Let’s call the mentioned 10% data a “validation set” and leave it for
 later:

 ``` r